ArisenIO/peepsid-chrome-extension/README.md

 1. Enter the application URL in the input field and click the "Save" button.

 ##### Application
-The integrating application must add the [securityExclusions](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec#securityexclusions-optional) options to the [Request Envelope](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec#request-envelope) as part of the [EOSIO Authentication Transport Protocol Specification](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec).
+The integrating application must add the [securityExclusions](https://github.com/ARISENIO/arisen-authentication-transport-protocol-spec#securityexclusions-optional) options to the [Request Envelope](https://github.com/ARISENIO/arisen-authentication-transport-protocol-spec#request-envelope) as part of the [ARISEN Authentication Transport Protocol Specification](https://github.com/ARISENIO/arisen-authentication-transport-protocol-spec).

 ## Contributing